-David Cooper NON-RESIDENT SENIOR FELLOW
+David A. Cooper NON-RESIDENT SENIOR FELLOW

-Dr. David A. Cooper is a hybrid scholar-practitioner with more than three decades of expertise in nuclear policy, arms control negotiations, nuclear and missile nonproliferation, and foreign and defense policy.
+Dr. David A. Cooper is a Non-resident Senior Fellow at the Center for Strategic and Budgetary Assessments.
+He is a hybrid scholar-practitioner with more than three decades of expertise in nuclear policy, arms control negotiations, nuclear and missile nonproliferation, and foreign and defense policy.
 He previously held a tenured post as the James V. Forrestal Professor of National Security Affairs at the U.S. Naval War College, also serving for eight years as Chair of the Department of National Security Affairs.
 He is the author of numerous books, chapters, and articles.
-His most recent books are Arms Control for the Third Nuclear Age: Between Disarmament and Armageddon (Georgetown University Press, 2021) and, with Nikolas Gvosdev and Jessica Blankshain, Decision-Making in American Foreign Policy: Translating Theory into Practice (Cambridge
+His most recent books are Arms Control for the Third Nuclear Age: Between Disarmament and Armageddon (Georgetown University Press, 2021) and, with Nikolas Gvosdev and Jessica Blankshain, Decision-

-University Press, 2019).
+Making in American Foreign Policy: Translating Theory into Practice (Cambridge University Press, 2019).
 His articles have appeared in journals including Foreign Policy Analysis, International Studies Perspectives, Nonproliferation Review, Orbis, Journal of Diplomacy and International Relations, and Washington Quarterly.
 He previously served as a Senior Fellow and Director of Education and Outreach at the Center for the Study of Weapons of Mass Destruction at the National Defense University and he has taught graduate and undergraduate courses at Georgetown University, American University, and Park University.